 Many reservoirs were constructed to supply domestic water needs.
 The ones we saw earlier in the Castleshaw Valley near the Roman Fort were built in the 1890s for the growing population of the nearby mill towns.

 However, Brun Clough Reservoir here is older and had a different purpose that will be revealed in due course.

 Follow the footpath along the bank of the reservoir with the water on your left and road on your right.
 At the end go through the gate and follow the footpath down to the left where it joins a track.
 Follow the track as it winds downhill.
-Stop at the derelict stone house
+Stop at the house

 13 Above and below

-There are more clues if you look across to the round, brick structure capped with concrete which is beside an area of flat land.
+Look across to the round, brick structure capped with concrete which is beside an area of flat land.

 This flat surface stands in contrast to the steep hillside around.
 In fact it is not part of the natural landscape.